Knee Claims Guide

 How the VA Rates the Knee

 Instability and lost motion are the two ratings most knee claims turn on.
-Instability (DC 5257) is scored by how much the knee gives way; it does not depend on range of motion.
+Instability is rated under DC 5257 and does not depend on range of motion.

 Range of motion is scored separately, and flexion (bending) and extension (straightening) are two different codes.
 A normal knee bends to about 140 degrees and straightens to 0.